 Consumer advocates highlight industry support for ending data caps and upholding Net Neutrality in CRTC consultation

-September 21, 2016 – Over 42,000 Canadians are calling for the Canadian Radio-television and Telecommunications Commission (CRTC) to end data caps and uphold Net Neutrality as part of a much-watched CRTC consultation.
-Today OpenMedia placed their unique perspectives on the record of the CRTC’s consultation through its End Data Caps campaign, and included a policy submission consistent with Internet users’ priorities to assist the CRTC’s decision-making.
+Over 42,000 Canadians are calling for the Canadian Radio-television and Telecommunications Commission (CRTC) to end data caps and uphold Net Neutrality as part of a much-watched CRTC consultation.
+Today we placed our unique perspectives on the record of the CRTC’s consultation through its End Data Caps campaign, and included a policy submission consistent with Internet users’ priorities to assist the CRTC’s decision-making.
+Thanks to all of you who spoke up!

-The digital rights group highlights industry support for the priorities of concerned Internet users, including Rogers Communications’ opposition to the controversial practice of “zero-rating,” where certain apps are exempted from wireless data caps.
-The group also notes recent moves by U.S. firms Netflix and T-Mobile pushing unlimited data, and worries that Canada’s network quality will continue to fall behind since billing practices like data caps and zero-rating discourage mobile providers from meeting customer demand for wireless data.
+We highlight industry support for the priorities of concerned Internet users, including Rogers Communications’ opposition to the controversial practice of “zero-rating,” where certain apps are exempted from wireless data caps.
+We also note recent moves by U.S. firms Netflix and T-Mobile pushing unlimited data, and worries that Canada’s network quality will continue to fall behind since billing practices like data caps and zero-rating discourage mobile providers from meeting customer demand for wireless data.

-Based on feedback from Canadians, the key asks in OpenMedia’s submission to the CRTC include:
+Based on feedback from Canadians, the key asks in our submission to the CRTC include:

 End Data Caps: We’re asking the CRTC to put an end to all data caps for residential Internet, and to provide relief from oppressively low wireless data caps.
 At a minimum, all Canadians should have an unlimited wireless data option at a reasonable price (e.g., in the UK unlimited plans are available from the equivalent of about $30 a month).